leolelion/jersey-recognition/Journal.md

 ### Antonio
 - Working on project proposal.
 ### Henry
-- Working on project proposal.
+- Working on project proposal, specifically for the literature review and model architecture.

 # Eighth Week 5/March/2025